pcharest2000/winswitch/README.md

 cd winswitch
 make

--copy winswitch somewhere in your path
+Copy winswitch somewhere in your path
--bind a keyboard shortcut to winswitch (see your tiling window manger documentation) example for i3:
+Bind a keyboard shortcut to winswitch (see your tiling window manger documentation) example for i3:
 bindsym $mod+s  exec "${HOME}/.local/bin/switcher"

 ## Where can I get help?